tkellogg/tkellogg.github.com/projects/index.markdown

 title: Projects
 ---

+# Hire Me

+I work with companies to navigate changes & AI.

+* AI strategy & rollout — What's your plan for AI?
+Schedule a meeting and we can chat.
+First meeting is on me.
+* Change navigation — Help employees navigate difficult times, like layoffs or surviving a layoff, org chart restructures, or any big change.

+Sound interesting?
+[Contact me](/contact).
+We can figure it out from there.

 # Open Source Projects

 Over time I've contributed to a number of open source projects.
 I've become aware of several projects that do